Hesperian Health Guides

 If a woman misses or is late taking 1 pill, she should take the late or missed pill as soon as she remembers, and then take her next pill at the regular time — even if this means taking 2 pills in one day.

 If she forgets to take 2 or more pills in a row, she should take the most recent pill as soon as she remembers and discard any other missed pills.
 She should take the remaining pills in the pack at the regular time, even if this means taking 2 pills in one day.
-If she missed pills in the last week of hormonal pills (days 15-21 in a pack), she should finish the hormonal pills in the current pack, skip the sugar pills (or the 7 day wait for a 21-day pack), and start a new pack
+If she missed pills in the last week of hormonal pills (days 15 to 21 in a pack), she should finish the hormonal pills in the current pack, skip the sugar pills (or the 7 day wait for a 21-day pack), and start a new pack

 To prevent pregnancy, she should use condoms or another barrier method every time she has penis-in-vagina sex until she has taken hormonal pills for 7 days in a row.